Skip to main content

 3. Duty to Exhibit Damages (Allow Inspection)

 Reasonablemeans during normal hours, with advance notice, and at times that do not unreasonably disrupt your life or business.
 You are not required to grant unlimited access at any hour.
 You are not required to leave the insurer's adjuster unsupervised in your home.
-You are entitled to have your own representative present during inspections — including a Public Adjuster or contractor.
+An insured may have their own representative present during inspections — a Public Adjuster or contractor.

 If the insurer requests multiple inspections, you must generally cooperate, but repeated inspections that serve no new investigative purpose — particularly after the insurer has already inspected and documented the damage — may be unreasonable.
-If you believe inspection requests are being used as a delay tactic, document each request, comply, and raise the issue in writing.
+If you believe inspection requests are being used as a delay tactic, documenting each request, complying, and raising the issue in writing preserves the record.

 4. Duty to Provide Documentation and Records